Apollo: Origins

 Apollo is considered the most Hellenic (Greek) of the Olympian gods.

 The cult centers of Apollo in Greece, Delphi and Delos, date from the 8th century BCE.
 The Delos sanctuary was primarily dedicated to Artemis, Apollo's twin sister.
-At Delphi, Apollo was venerated as the slayer of the monstrous serpent Python.
+At Delphi, Apollo was venerated as the slayer of the monstrous serpent known as Python.
 For the Greeks, Apollo was the most Greek of all the gods, and through the centuries he acquired different functions.
 In Archaic Greece he was the prophet, the oracular god who in older times was connected with "healing".
 In Classical Greece he was the god of light and of music, but in popular religion he had a strong function to keep away evil.
 Walter Burkert discerned three components in the prehistory of Apollo worship, which he termed "a Dorian-northwest Greek component, a Cretan-Minoan component, and a Syro-Hittite component."